 Height of your jump series

 Judges are looking for height in your jump series – they want to see you get some height off of the beam, and not just see your feet barely leave the apparatus.
 Judges will compare the height you get in your jump series, to the height that other gymnasts in your level have gotten off the beam.
+Learn how to improve your gymnastics jumps here.

 Did you get to the required angle for your split jump/leap?

 Achieving the required angle for your split jumps and leaps is important.
 Judges are looking for the lowest part of the leap and they judge from that point.
+Learn the required split leap and jump angle that you need to get to based on your gymnastics level.

 Did you use the whole beam?